Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Let’s take care of the folks back home."

-And...all the short-term, vote-buying nonsense that panderers of all persuasions had been peddling since the dawn of the Republic.
+And... all the short-term, vote-buying nonsense that panderers of all persuasions had been peddling since the dawn of the Republic.
 Teams might change, colors might run different, but the same craven will to power was still there.

 And the voters, bless them, always wanted to believe the best of any sunny-side-up message.
 So they voted, and Sartori sat back and watched with his chin on his hand as his chosen successor Margaret White’s presidential campaign slid toward a narrow but convincing defeat.